Revs Institute to Display Eddie Hall Bentley at The Lake Mirror Classic Auto Festival

 So anyone who has the pleasure of seeing the Eddie Hall Bentley on the quiet lawn of The Lake Mirror Classic Auto Festival should spare a thought for the ironman who drove it for the entire 24 Hours of Le Mans.

 In addition to being at The Lake Mirror Classic Auto Festival for the spectators, the Eddie Hall Bentley will be part of an “Auto Biography” seminar in which five great automobiles will have their “life stories” related.
-Lodge Mckee, a volunteer docent at The Revs Institute, will tell the Bentley’s tale.
-The dedicated volunteers at the collection were asked to choose which car would be the best candidate for the seminar and they choose the Bentley from among the 115 cars on display.
+Lodge Mckee, a volunteer docent at Revs Institute, will tell the Bentley’s tale.
+The dedicated docents and station guides at the collection were asked to choose which car would be the best candidate for the seminar and they choose the Bentley from among the 115 cars on display.